Zero to Sales Hero: Land Your First Sales Job With No Experience

 Best Sales Jobs (No Experience OK) at the entry level in 2026.

-The following is your hit list in descending order of difficulty of entry:
+Your hit list in decending order of difficulty of entry is as follows:

-Sales Development Representative (SDR/BDR): Making cold calls/sending emails to prospects, making demos.
+Sales Development Representative (SDR/BDR): Makes cold calls/Sends mails to potential customers, Demos.
 Remote-friendly, $45K-$65K.
 Firms: LinkedIn, ZoomInfo.

 Inside Sales Associate: Home phone/email sales.
 Health/tech niches booming.
 Base + commission.
 Retail Sales (Stepping Stone): You are trained in stores such as Best Buy.

 Builds resume fast.
-Door-to-Door/Field Sales Solar, telecom–high commissions, travel perks.
-Customer Support/Sales: Upsell current customers.
-Low pressure entry.
+Door-to-Door/Field Sales Solar, telecom high commissions, travel perks.
+Customer Support/Sales: Up sell existing customers.

 Freelance Affiliate Sales: Market Amazon products on-line.
 Zero barrier.
 Real Estate Agent: License in weeks, unlimited profits.